arista-eosplus/packer-veos/VMware/README.md

 ###Prerequisites

+ * **VMware Fusion Professional** - These packer scripts utilize functions that are only available in VMware Fusion Professional.
  * **Packer** - If you do not have packer installed, follow the directions below:
     1. Download the appropriate binaries - http://www.packer.io/downloads.html
     2. Unzip and move to desired location eg ~/packer or /usr/local/share/ or /usr/local/bin/